PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 * [Prokka](https://github.com/tseemann/prokka) (version 1.14.5)

 ## Which annotations did I manually check?
 The annotations I chose to manually check differed depending on whether the genome was a megalocytivirus genome, an 'unclassified' megalocytivirus genome (genomes entered into [National Centre for Biotechnology Information NCBI GenBank Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi) under the genus 'megalocytivirus' as 'Unclassified'), or a genome from a different iridovirid genus (i.e. not a megalocytivirus).
 The annotations I checked for each of these groups is provided below.
-I didn't check every annotation for every genomes in order to save time.
+I didn't check every annotation for every genome.
+This was done to save time.

 ### Megalocytivirus genomes
 #### Classified genomes
 I collected five genomes (tabulated below).
 For each of these five genomes, I checked every annotation which Prokka had assigned.
 I chose one genome from each of the three *Megalocytivirus pagrus1* genotypes (infectious spleen and kidney necrosis virus or 'ISKNV', red sea bream iridovirus or 'RSIV', and turbot reddish body iridovirus or 'TRBIV') and one *Megalocytivirus lates1* or 'scale drop disease syndrome' genome.

-I also included the only whole genome published for a three-spined stickleback virus (TSIV), which is is a megalocytivirus which infects threespine stickleback (*Gasterosteus aculeatus*).
-Based on phylogenetic analysis of iridovirus core genes (Yoximer et al. 2023), TSIV does not group with either of the existing megalocytivirus species and may represent a novel species of megalocytivirus.

 Where there were multiple genomes published, I chose a representitive genome which was published in a peer reviewed journal and was available on NCBI Genbank as fully annotated.
 I used these genomes as refererece genomes to classify the remaining genomes down to the species / genotype level as desribed in the `classification` directory.